-Services like Trim can help you find your subscriptions and cancel the ones you don’t want, but you can also do this yourself by combing through old statements or making calendar reminders for yourself to cancel before you get charged.
+Services like Trim can help you find your subscriptions and cancel the ones you don’t want.
+You can also do this yourself by combing through old statements or putting calendar reminders in your phone to cancel before you get charged.

 Use cashback portals

-If you’re ordering essential items online rather than venturing out the store, make sure you’re using a shopping portal such as TopCashback or Ratuken to earn cashback on those purchases.
-For instance, as of this writing TopCashback was offering 15 percent cashback at JCPenney, 20 percent at GrubHub, 16 percent at Sam’s Club and Ratuken was offering up to 11 percent cashback from Grubhub.
+If you like to shop online, make sure you’re using a shopping portal such as TopCashback or Rakuten to earn cash back on those purchases.
+For instance, as of this writing, TopCashback was offering 10 percent cashback at JCPenney, 20 percent at GrubHub, 16 percent at Sam’s Club and 5 percent at Home Depot and Petco.

-If you have a rewards credit card, the cashback you earn from a portal is in addition to any miles, points, or cashback you can get from your credit card.
-Airlines and hotels also have shopping portals but cashback may be more valuable to you right now than airline miles or hotel points.
+If you have a rewards credit card, the cash you earn from a portal is in addition to any miles, points or cash you can get from your credit card.
+Airlines and hotels also have shopping portals, but it may be more valuable to you right now to get cash back than airline miles or hotel points.

 Find mobile coupons

-If you are venturing out to the grocery store, check for savings on mobile couponing apps like Ibotta or Checkout 51 before you go.
-(You can also earn cashback for mobile shopping through Ibotta.)
-Stores including Target and CVS have their own shopping apps where you can add mobile coupons, and these offers are typically stackable with offers from other apps.
+When you head out to the grocery store, check for savings on mobile couponing apps like Ibotta or Checkout 51 before you go.
+(You can also earn cash back for mobile shopping through Ibotta.)
+Stores including Target and Walgreens have their own shopping apps where you can add mobile coupons, and these offers are typically stackable with offers from other apps.

-While some mobile coupon offers require you to purchase a specific brand and these items may be harder to find right now, Checkout 51 has recently offered any brand rebates on staples like eggs, bread, and bananas.
+While some mobile coupon offers require you to purchase a specific brand, Checkout 51 occasionally offers any-brand rebates on staples like eggs, bread and bananas.
 It’s not a huge rebate, but every bit helps.

 Shop your cupboards first